-The current Local Planning Policy requires 35% of an applications' bicycle parking to be Class 1 & 2 (long term) and 65% to be class 3 (short term), regardless of the land use.
+The current Local Planning Policy requires 35% of an applications' bicycle parking to be Security Level A & B (long term) and 65% to be Security Level C (short term), regardless of the land use.
 The split of long term and short term facilities has been revised in the amended Local Planning Policy based on the land use's expected employee/visitor percentage.
 This approach has been adapted from the current Local Planning Policy but is intended to provide a more fine grained approach for each land use.